 Österreichisches Filmmuseum (Austrian Film Museum)

-There can be no doubt that the Austrian Film Museum is one of the most important cineaste venues of the country.
-Starting in 1965, the founders of the museum, Peter Kronlechner und Peter Kubelka have been screening films at the film auditorium of the Albertina museum.
-The retrospectives and programmes shown at the Film Museum have always garnered international recognition right from the start.
+There can be no doubt that the Austrian Film Museum is one of the country's most important cineaste venues.
+The museum's founders, Peter Kronlechner und Peter Kubelka have been screening films in the film auditorium of the Albertina Museum since 1965.
+The Film Museum's retrospectives and programmes have since their inception, garnered international recognition.
 In 1989, the auditorium was redesigned as an “invisible cinema” in line with the vision of Peter Kubelka.
 The Film Museum is a specific exhibition and screening room for film, functioning also as an archive, a collection, a library and a venue of public discussion and reflection.
-The collection focuses, inter alia, on the international heritage of independent film, Austrian avant-garde films post-1950 or transnational films made by emigrants from central and Eastern Europe.
+The collection focuses, inter alia, on the international heritage of independent film, Austrian avant-garde films post-1950 or transnational films made by emigrants from Central and Eastern Europe.
 As of 2002, the film journalist and curator Alexander Horvath was appointed director of the Film Museum.
 Ever since, the programme and profile of the institution has been reaching a growing young, film-loving audience interested in the international history of film.

 SYNEMA.
 Gesellschaft für Film und Medien